dpiscia/paudm_web/README.md

 ### Triggers
-in order to connect server to DB , some triggers have to be set on the DB side:
+in order to synchronize server to DB , some triggers have to be set on the DB side:

 ```javascript